telerik/fiddler-core-docs/getting-started/nuget-sso.md

 # Using Telerik Nuget with Single Sign-On

-Progress Telerik expanded the account sign-in and login opportunities, and now users can create a Telerik account through Google Authentication or by using custom SSO providers.
+Progress Telerik expanded the account sign-in and login options, and now you can create a Telerik account through Google Authentication or by using custom SSO providers.
 While that change aims to ease the accessibility and usage of the whole Telerik system, it also presents a challenge for those who want to use a NuGet library through the Telerik NuGet server.

 ## Why and How to use a NuGet Key